What Athletes Want: 3 Must-Consider Strength & Conditioning Supplements

 About the Author: Aja Campbell

-Aja Campbell is a CrossFit Coach as well as the founder and owner of ATTAGIRL NY.
+Aja Campbell is an athlete, CrossFit Coach, and founder/owner of ATTAGIRL NY.
 She's a self-proclaimed food + beverage enthusiast, and lover of all things covered in fur with wet noses.
+"I find joy in helping people realize their athletic potential and meeting their fitness goals through smart coaching, diet, and nutrition.
+There is no magic pill, only hard work and dedication."